Sommer Contemporary Art

-Sommer Contemporary Art is a contemporary art gallery, owned by Irit Fine Sommer and based in the Shapira neighbourhood of Tel Aviv, Israel.
+Sommer Contemporary Art is a contemporary art gallery, owned by Irit Fine Sommer and based in the neighborhood Shapira, Tel Aviv, Israel.

 The gallery is considered to be among the most influential in Israel for contemporary art.
-It was first opened in a small space on Rothschild 64 in 1999.
-Since its opening the purpose of the gallery was the promotion of contemporary Israeli artists in the international art scene, as well as representing and exhibiting international artists in Israel and abroad.
+It was first established in 1999 at Rothschild Boulevard 64, before relocating in November 2005 to Rothschild 13, within one of Tel Aviv’s historic buildings, noted for its architectural and cultural significance within the city’s urban fabric.

-In November 2005 the gallery moved to a new space on Rothschild 13, in one of the historic buildings of Tel Aviv.
+In recent years, the gallery relocated to Kiryat HaMelacha, an area in southern Tel Aviv that has developed into a significant hub for contemporary art, hosting numerous galleries, artist studios, and independent project spaces.
+This move reflects the gallery’s ongoing engagement with evolving artistic contexts and communities.

-Sommer Contemporary Art is representing artists such as Adi Nes, Yehudit Sasportas, Yael Bartana, Thomas Zipp, Greogor Hildebrandt, and Ugo Rondinone.
+Since Sommer Gallery's opening, the purpose of the gallery was the promotion of contemporary Israeli artists in the international art scene, as well as representing and exhibiting international artists in Israel and abroad.
+Sommer Contemporary Art represents artists such as Yehudit Sasportas, Yael Bartana, Thomas Zipp, Gregor Hildebrandt, and Ugo Rondinone, and has exhibited works by artists including Wolfgang Tillmans and Wilhelm Sasnal.

 Artists

 Artists shown in the gallery include: